 We offer guest passes in multiples of 5 per book.
 Each guest pass allows one non-member to enter the pool one-time only during the current season.
-Guest passes must be purchased at least 48 hours in advance to complete the online transaction and receive your passes.
-Unfortunately, same-day requests cannot be processed.
+Guest passes are purchased through your account online and are available for immediate use.
 Unused guest passes expire at the end of each season.
 Unused guest passes are not refundable.

 How do I buy guest passes for a party?

 We offer two types of party passes that any member may purchase for a pool party: Party Pass for up to 15 guests and Party Pass for up to 25 guests.
 These passes are good for one visit only and cannot be used over multiple visits on different days.
-Visit the Membership Guest Passes and Party Passes page for access to pricing per membership level.
-Party passes must be purchased at least 48 hours in advance to complete the online transaction and receive your passes.
-Unfortunately, same-day requests cannot be processed.
+Party passes can be purchased through your online account.
 Unused party passes expire at the end of each season.
 Unused party passes are not refundable.

 How does stock vesting work?

-When you join FSP as a stockholding member, you purchase $300 worth of stock in the pool and pay a reduced annual membership fee.
-FSP Stock is vested over five seasons of paid membership, as follows: After three seasons, one-third vested ($100); after four seasons, two-thirds vested ($200); after five seasons, fully vested ($300).
+When you join FSP as a stockholding member, you purchase $350 worth of stock in the pool and pay a reduced annual membership fee.
+FSP Stock is vested over five seasons of paid membership, as follows: After three seasons, one-third vested; after four seasons, two-thirds vested; after five seasons, fully vested ($350).

 How do I transfer my stockholding membership?